microbit-foundation/dev-docs/latest-revision/latest-revision-accessories.md

 The obvious physical change is the addition of the speaker on the back of the board.
 The profile of the rear of the board does not change, it should still fit in accessories that make use of the edge connector, but if your accessory is mounted closer to the board than the depth of the current JST connector, you will need to check that it still fits the latest board revision and how it affects the use of the speaker.

 By default the micro:bit will output sound to **both** the edge connector pins and the on-board speaker.
-If your accessory makes use of a speaker, you may wish to disable the onboard speaker.
+If your accessory makes use of a speaker, you may wish to disable the on-board speaker.
 This will need to be done in software;  extensions for MakeCode and objects for the Python Editor will support this.

 ### Microphone